 Dr James Harker, Imperial College London

 Contextual manipulation of the IL-6 family of cytokines to alter and enhance CD4+ T-cell immunity to respiratory viral infections

 James is a viral immunologist with research interests in understanding the signals involved in generating potent antibody-mediated immunity to infections.
 His group in the Leukocyte Biology Section at Imperial College London will focus on determining the processes involved in promoting this type of immune response to respiratory viral infections, with the hope of developing novel therapeutic and vaccination strategies.
 The lab will use a number of in vivo infectious and genetic models that accurately reflect the complexities of the host immune response, allowing James to dissect how specific molecules, along with factors such as age, timing of infection and virus type, influence the outcome.

 Dr Christopher Illingworth, University of Cambridge

 Chris is interested in how genome sequences shed light on the rapid evolution of pathogens.
 A particular focus for his research is the development of tools for interpreting time-resolved data, where sequences collected across time show evolutionary changes in a population as they occur.
 Working in the Department of Genetics at the University of Cambridge, Chris hopes to better understand how pathogens respond to evolutionary pressures such as host immune responses and drug therapy.

-Dr James Kirkbride, UCL
+Dr James Kirkbride, University College London

 Psychosis risk over the life course: a multilevel, longitudinal investigation of social, economic and physical environmental risk factors at different stages in life